Super-exponential behaviors of out-of-time ordered correlators and Loschmidt echo in a non-Hermitian interacting system: Introduction

 Despite fascinating advancements in Hermitian systems, quantum scrambling in non-Hermitian systems remains an intriguing yet elusive issue.
 Notably, the dynamics of OTOCs encircling exponential points (EPs) of a non-Hermitian Ising chain is governed by the Yang-Lee edge singularity~\cite{LZhai20}.
 In a $\cal{PT}$-symmetric chaotic system, the OTOCs even exhibit quantized response to external driven potentials~\cite{Zhao22} and scaling-laws at the transition to EPs~\cite{Zhao23arx,WLZhao23FIP}.
 Non-Hermitian physics has proven to be essential in various applications, such as enhancing the accuracy of quantum sensors~\cite{Chu20,Heiss12,Wiersig16,Liu16}, manipulating nonreciprocal light propagation~\cite{Yin13}, and engineering topological energy transfer in cryogenic optomechanical devices~\cite{Xu16}.
 The investigations on non-Hermitian physics have given rise to important breakthroughs in fundamental concepts~\cite{Hatano96PPL,Pancharatnam,Berry94,Berry04}, including the spontaneous breaking of chiral symmetry~\cite{Stephanov96,Markum99}, the non-equilibrium dynamics~\cite{Kadanoff68}, as well as the non-Hermitian topology~\cite{Bergholtz21,Yao18,Lee19,LLi20,Okuma20,Borgnia20,Song19,Jiang19}.

-There are still many open questions stemming from the fundamental concept of quantum chaos with non-Hermiticity and inter-particle interaction.
+There are still many open questions arising from the fundamental concept of quantum chaos with non-Hermiticity and inter-particle interaction.
 For example, are there quantum systems that display an even higher degree of instability than the traditional exponentially instability?
-In this letter, we investigate both the information scrambling and dynamical instability in a non-Hermitian Gross-Pitaevski map (NGPM) model with delta-kicking modulation of complex nonlinear interaction.
-We demonstrate a rigorous equivalence between the fidelity of two quantum states and the fidelity Out-Of-Time-Ordered correlators (FOTOC), which is proportional to the expectation value of energy, by properly selecting the appropriate operators during its construction.
-Furthermore, we demonstrate that the mean energy increases with time in a double exponential function, which gives rise to both the superexponential growth of FOTOC and the distance between two nearby quantum states.
-To the best of our knowledge, this is the first report of the phenomena of both superexponential instability and superexponential scrambling, and it serves as a new elements in the fields of quantum chaos and quantum information with regard to non-Hermitian and nonlinear systems.
+In this work, we investigate both the information scrambling and dynamical instability in a non-Hermitian Gross-Pitaevskii map (NGPM) model with delta-kicking modulation of complex nonlinear interaction.
+We demonstrate a rigorous equivalence between the fidelity of two quantum states and OTOCs by properly selecting the appropriate operators for its construction.
+Furthermore, we demonstrate that the mean energy increases with time in a super-exponential function, which gives rise to both the super-exponential growth of OTOCs and the distance between two nearby quantum states.
+After a proper scaling scheme, we find that all the super-exponential behaviors approximately collapse on a scaling-law curve that is independent on the non-Hermitian parameter as well as the effective Planck constant.
+The phenomena of both super-exponential instability and super-exponential scrambling are expected to serve as new elements in the fields of quantum chaos and quantum information with regard to non-Hermitian and nonlinear systems.